andrewcccc/andrewcccc.github.io/internship.md

 ## Intra-Oral Force Verification Measurement Device Project
 University of Alberta  (June 2019 - December 2019)

-**Project background:**  Typically, after jaw reconstruction surgery, patients struggle with chewing, swallowing and speaking.
-In addition, patients can lose their sensation around the jaw, which means that patients may not know how hard they are biting or chewing while eating.
+**Project background:**  Typically, after jaw reconstruction surgery, patients struggle with chewing, swallowing, and speaking.
+Additionally, patients can lose sensation around the jaw, meaning they may not know how hard they are biting or chewing while eating.
 As a result, patients require custom-made oral prosthetics to recover oral functionality.
 However, the process of making the prosthetic can be challenging due to these personalized conditions.

 **Objective:** Develop a reliable intra-oral force measurement device for the design, fabrication, and verification of an oral prosthesis.

 **Design:** The project places a high priority on quality assurance and quality control.
-To recreate a human's occlusal force, the prosthesis needs to meet the following specifications: 1) the normal load rate is from 0 to 500 Newton (estimated human bite force range) 2) the maximum load rate without breaking the oral prosthesis is 1000 N (estimated human maximum voluntary bite force) and 3) the lateral force is 50 N (estimated human tongue force).
+To recreate human chewing force, the prosthesis needs to meet the following specifications: 1) the normal load rate is from 0 to 500 Newtons (estimated human bite force range); 2) the maximum load rate without breaking the oral prosthesis is 1000 N (estimated human maximum voluntary bite force); and 3) the lateral force is 50 N (estimated human tongue force).

-The project used a 3D-printed apparatus, designed by Clayton Molter, to maintain a consistent calibration procedure.
-In addition, the 3D printed apparatus consists of an arched jig that contains holes; it can attach an air cylinder at various angles from 0 to 180 degrees at 30-degree intervals for various loadings.
+The project utilized a 3D-printed apparatus, designed by Clayton Molter (a previous co-op student), to maintain a consistent calibration procedure.
+Additionally, the 3D-printed apparatus consists of an arched jig that contains holes; it can attach an air cylinder at various angles from 0 to 180 degrees at 30-degree intervals for different loadings.

 <div style="display: flex; flex-direction: row;">
   <img width="300" alt="image" src="https://github.com/andrewcccc/andrewcccc.github.io/assets/61716028/81e52cbd-5b87-4bab-b7e7-689dd2b2023d">